GTTo/electron-react-twitter-test/README.md

 This project was a test app created for apply for an Axosoft React developer position.

+## Setup

+It's needed to configure a Twitter BEARER TOKEN for getting access to twitter API.\
+You have to set a BEARER_TOKEN environment variable in this way `BEARER_TOKEN='YOUR-TOKEN'`

+Check your OS documentation in order to set env variables.

 ## Available Scripts

 In the project directory, you can run: